cglindkamp/run-mailcap-rs/README.md

   view, but only handle entries with copiousoutput and don't use a pager), edit, change (same es edit), compose, create (same as compose) and print
-- actions can also be determined by the name, the program was called; in addtion to the names recognized by run-mailcap, all names are also recognized with and "-rs" suffix, so run-mailcap and run-mailcap-rs can live side by side.
+- actions can also be determined by the name, the program was called; in addtion to the names recognized by run-mailcap, all names are also recognized with an "-rs" suffix, so run-mailcap and run-mailcap-rs can live side by side.
 - replacement of the filename (%s) and mimetype (%t) in commands is supported;
   other replacements are not